Heiskanen scores 2 goals, Stars rally to beat Senators 6-4

-Ryan Dzingel, Brady Tkachuk, Maxime Lajoie and Zach Smith scored for Ottawa.
+Ryan Dzingel, Brady Tkachuk, Maxime Lajoie and Zach Smith scored for the Senators.

+Ottawa's losing streak grew to a season-high three games.
+The Senators are 2-7-1 on the road.

+"We can score goals," coach Guy Boucher said, "but we can't prevent them from scoring against us.
+On the road it's a lot tougher, and we're paying for it.

 The Senators twice held one-goal leads.
 Dallas came back with four in a row late in the second period and early in the third, starting with rookie Heiskanen's first that tied the game at 12:45 of the second period.

-Fedun scored the tiebreaking goal in his first game for the Stars at 18:48 of the second.
-Heiskanen, who had his first multi-goal game, and Comeau added third-period goals for a 5-2 lead.
+Fedun scored the tiebreaking goal at 18:48 of the second.
+Heiskanen and Comeau added third-period goals for a 5-2 lead.

-After Lajoie and Smith rallied Ottawa within a goal, Bayreuther, a rookie, scored into an empty net for his first NHL goal.
+After Lajoie and Smith rallied Ottawa within a goal before Bayreuther scored with 2:10 to play.

-Benn scored the Stars' first goal at 10:22 of the first period.

 Dzingel and Tkachuk had given Ottawa its early leads.